 - The Bund: Most explorers start their time in Shanghai off at The Bund, the city’s most famous area for tourists.
 Perched along the banks of the Huangpu River, The Bund features a lovely collection of colonial architecture left by the British and French who once called the port city home.
 Aside from the architecture, The Bund is the best place to catch the futuristic skyline of Shanghai’s Lujiazui financial district in Pudong.

-- Shanghai Tower: Witnessing Shanghai from above is an experience every traveller to China should have.
+- Shanghai Tower: Witnessing Shanghai from above is one of the top reasons to visit and an experience every traveller to China should have.
 And there’s no better place to do it than Shanghai Tower, the tallest building in China and (as of the time of writing) the third tallest in the world at a staggering 632 metres and 128 stories.
 The observation deck on the 118 floor is the highest in the entire world and delivers a spectacular panoramic view.

 - Tianzifang: If there’s any place that’ll warp your image of Shanghai, it’s Tianzifang.
 This small enclave in the Former French Concession features narrow alleyways of red-brick residential buildings hailing back to the early-20th century, and now converted to art galleries, souvenir shops, cafés, bars, and eateries.
 The area is hip, trendy & artistic, if a tad touristy for some people’s tastes.